rseidl25/cse15l-lab-reports/lab-report-3.md

 Explanation:
 > This command searches the `California-WhereToGo.txt` file for the word *"ocean"*, disregarding `case`.
 In this case,
-> the `.txt` file refers to the ocean itself as well as the Pacific Ocean, so using the `-i` option returns all of the
+> the `.txt` file refers to the ocean itself as well as Ocean Beach, so using the `-i` option returns all of the
 > lines that contain the word.

 ➡️**Example 2:**